How to Revive a Wilting Orchid

 Wilting leaves and flowers are a sign of stress due to the environment not being to the orchid’s liking, so saving your wilting orchid is usually about determining what environmental stress is causing the wilting and correcting any conditions to create the optimal environment in your home for your orchid.

 • Locate orchids in a room that stays between 55°F (12°C) and 75°F (23°C) and ensure that temperature does not fluctuate too drastically.
-Keep orchids away from cold windows, which can be much cooler then the rest of the room, particularly at night.
+Keep orchids away from cold windows, which can be much cooler than the rest of the room, particularly at night.

 • Spray your orchids with a mist sprayer at least once every few days.
-In particularly arid climates, spray orchid leaves and flowers every other day to help maintain the optimal level of humidity and to prevent the orchid from loosing too much moisture from the leaves and roots (which can result in wilting wrinkled leaves and flowers dropping off).
+In particularly arid climates, spray orchid leaves and flowers every other day to help maintain the optimal level of humidity and to prevent the orchid from losing too much moisture from the leaves and roots (which can result in wilting wrinkled leaves and flowers dropping off).

-• Ensure your orchid is planted in a pot with drainage holes in the base to allow excess water to drain away from the roots and empty any saucers and trays of water regularly, so they potting medium can dry out between bouts of watering.
+• Ensure your orchid is planted in a pot with drainage holes in the base to allow excess water to drain away from the roots and empty any saucers and trays of water regularly, so the potting medium can dry out between bouts of watering.

-• Replace the potting medium every 2 years as decomposed organic matter has a structure that can suffocate orchid roots and retains too much moisture.
-Replace the potting mix with a specially made orchid pine bark based potting medium, as this has the optimal structure to allow airflow around the roots and does not retain too much moisture.
-This keeps the orchids roots healthy, so they can transport water and nutrients to the leaves which prevents them from wilting.
+• Replace the potting medium every 2 years as decomposed organic matter has a structure that can suffocate orchid roots and retain too much moisture.
+I always proactively replace my potting medium every 2 years before it significantly decomposes and causes problems.
+This keeps the orchid’s roots healthy, so they can transport water and nutrients to the leaves which prevents them from wilting.

-Orchid Leaves tend to revive more quickly once you have amended the conditions to be more favorable for the orchid.
+However, your orchid’s leaves tend to revive more quickly once you have amended the conditions to be more favorable for the orchid.

 If you are unsure about watering orchids read my article, how to water orchids to learn about watering at different times of year and if your orchid appears to be dying read my article, how to revive a dying orchid.